Baqend/guide/src/topics/faq/index.md

 - **HTTP/API requests**: within a 5 minute interval 1000 requests are allowed per IP.
 When the limit is exceeded, the IP is banned for 30 minutes.
 - **Registration and Forgot Password**: throttled to 5 calls per 5 minute without banning.

-Any users that have the admin role are not rate limited.
+Users are rate-limited, unless they are associated with the *admin or the node role*.
 If you ran into the rate limit and wan to unblock an IP, go into the dashboard, open the developer console (F12) and use the following command:

     DB.send(new DB.message.Unban()) //unban everyone
     DB.send(new DB.message.UnbanIp("192.168.0.1")) //unban a particular IP